I Feel Like When I Solve One Problem, Two Others Arise. +Educators Nationwide

 Educational followers have no interest in stale, outdated posts that tell them something they already know.
 An example is a post featuring a new principal’s selfie or a fun photo of students at a sporting event.
 You could even allow a trustworthy student to perform an #IGTakeover or #FBTakeover.

-To make an impact, social media must be compelling and creative.
+To make an impact, social media marketing for education must be compelling and creative.
 University marketers should utilize multiple channels in their social media approaches and invest time and effort in prospective students’ platforms.

 Schools are also encouraged to host live chats and Q&A sessions with admissions staff, professors, or even current students on social media.
 This allows them to reach prospective students in real-time and can be much more engaging than an email alone.